 First, let me say the way most adult learning experiences take shape is all wrong.
-Unfortunately, we mimic those in church settings and that’s why we have boring Sunday school and ministry classes.
-It’s not due to any fault of our own; it’s just we were taught in ways that were designed for children.
+Unfortunately, we mimic those in church settings, so we have boring Sunday school and ministry classes.
+It’s not due to our own fault; it’s just that we were taught in ways designed for children.
 Those methods don’t necessarily work for us as adults.

 First, let me ask you: Did you know some theories suggest experimental psychologists influenced traditional learning systems?